sdhutchins/cookiecutter-computational-biology/README.md

 Usage
 -----
-To start a new science project:
+To start a new computational biology project:

 `cookiecutter gh:sdhutchins/cookiecutter-reproducible-science`